Non-equilibrium steady state phases of the interacting Aubry-Andre-Harper model: Spin transport

 $\gamma = 1$ corresponds to Fick's law of diffusive transport while $\gamma = 0$ indicates ballistic transport.
 Superdiffusive and subdiffusive transport correspond to $\gamma < 1$ and $\gamma > 1$, respectively.

-In the boundary-driven spin chain we consider (Fig.~\ref{fig:calcschem}), the boundary magnetization is constrained via the chemical potential imbalance $\langle \sigma_N^z \rangle - \langle \sigma_1^z \rangle \approx - 2 \mu$.
+In the boundary-driven spin chain we consider [Fig.~\ref{fig:calcschem} (a)], the boundary magnetization is constrained via the chemical potential imbalance $\langle \sigma_N^z \rangle - \langle \sigma_1^z \rangle \approx - 2 \mu$.
 Thus $\langle j \rangle \sim 1/N^\gamma$, and we can determine the exponent $\gamma$ by directly observing how the spin current scales with the system size $N$.
 This analysis is shown in Fig.~\ref{fig:jands}(a) which plots $\langle j \rangle$ as a function of $N$ in logarithmic scale.
-A linear fit, where the magnitude of the slope gives $\gamma$, is obtained from a series of $N$ values to exclude very small $N$ to reduce finite size effects.
+A linear fit, where the magnitude of the slope gives $\gamma$, is obtained from a series of large $N$ values ($N \geq 72$) to reduce finite size effects and to include the effect of self-averaging of $\phi$.
 The increasing trend of $\gamma$ with $\lambda$ shows that the system experiences a transition from superdiffusive to subdiffusive transport as the quasiperiodic potential strength increases.

 To further validate this result, we use a second method discussed in Ref.~\cite{ZL18} to investigate the spin transport.
 In this approach, we eliminate the external baths at the boundary and observe the unitary evolution of a sharp domain wall.
-The initial state is $\lvert \rho(0) \rangle \rangle \propto \prod_{i = 1}^{N/2} e^{m \sigma_i^z} \otimes \prod_{i =N/2+1}^{N} e^{-m \sigma_i^z}$ (with appropriate normalization), where the spins are weakly polarized ($m = \frac{\pi}{1800}$) with a domain wall at the center of the system.
-Since the spreading of the domain wall is monitored throughout the whole time evolution (instead of only at very large times), we can reach a bigger system size within the unitary evolution set up ($N = 128$).
+The initial state is $\lvert \rho(0) \rangle \rangle \propto \prod_{i = 1}^{N/2} e^{m \sigma_i^z} \otimes \prod_{i =N/2+1}^{N} e^{-m \sigma_i^z}$ (with appropriate normalization), where the spins are weakly polarized ($m = \frac{\pi}{1800}$) with a domain wall at the center of the system [Fig.~\ref{fig:calcschem} (b)].
+Since the spreading of the domain wall is monitored throughout the whole time evolution (instead of only at very large times), we can reach a bigger system size within the unitary evolution set up ($N = 128$ and $\chi = 128$).

 The spreading of the domain wall can be quantified by the difference of magnetization from the initial state,

 where $\Delta s (0) = 0$ and $\Delta s (t) \rightarrow 1$ as $t \rightarrow \infty$, for typical diffusive systems.
 We define the scaling exponent $\alpha$ via $\Delta s(t) \sim t^\alpha$.